MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

 - Build logic to set columns as required/not required based on the permit type settings

-- Use a community tool, Ribbon Workbench, to modify the command bar
+- Modify the command bar

 - Build logic to invoke the lock permit custom API when the command bar button is selected